dhy3y/Saviour-App/README.md

 Please use:
 - Latest Android SDK tools
 - Latest Android platform tools
-- An emulator with SDK 28 or above
+- An emulator with SDK 28 or above (we are working with lower android versions too)
 - NDK version 20